-You have probably never heard of inclusion body myositis.
-It is a rare condition that is described by the Cleveland Clinic as “an inflammatory and degenerative muscle disease that causes painless weakening of muscle”.
+Inclusion body myositis is a rare condition that is described by the Cleveland Clinic as “an inflammatory and degenerative muscle disease that causes painless weakening of muscle”.

-An American patient from El Paso, Texas, Alan Spencer heard about the clinic in early 2020.
+The first American patient with IBM came to Russia from El Paso, Texas.
+Alan Spencer first heard about the clinic in early 2020.
 Alan had been diagnosed with IBM and when he heard about the Lymphatech Clinic, he approached them about potential treatment.
 The clinic offered a treatment plan and Alan came to Russia.
 This video by Russia Today tells that story.

 Since IBM is a rare medical condition, it is a relatively small community of affected individuals and their families.
 So after the Russia Today broadcast, the clinic started receiving inquiries from around the world.